halfhorst/Sigrun/README.md

 `server-status`, `start-server`, and `stop-server` are the interactions available to the Discord application.
 They are identical to the CLI commands.

 ## TODO
-- Setup permissions in CDK
+- Figure out fargate permissions in CDK
 - monitor and report active connections.
 - move application id from lambda handler into a secret
 - implement the watchdog container for auto-shutdown.